SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Once each bowl was sufficiently mixed, Pinkie said, "That's good."

 "What's next?"
-Rainbow asked.

-"Now for the wet ingredients, I'm going to use a second mixing bowl, you are going to make a hole in your dry ingredients and pour into that," Pinkie explained.
+"Now for the wet ingredients, I'm going to use a second mixing bowl, you are going to make a hole in your dry ingredients and pour into that."

 Rainbow used the one cup measuring cup to make an indent before Pinkie brought the milk, eggs, and butter to the front.

 Pinkie said, "We are going to split here, we will do your stuff first, then I'll do mine," Pinkie said.

-"Okay," Rainbow said.
+"Okay."

 "We need to melt some butter, cut off three tablespoons of butter from the stick," Pinkie said as she got out a small bowl.